dl1bz/deskhpsdr/README.md

 ## The further development of deskHPSDR

-My work is not completed.
+My work is not completed (Are software projects ever finished ???).
 I have some ideas, what I need to add too.
 You need to understand this branch as "work in progress".
 I ever check my code here with my test environment: Intel iMac 21" i5 and Macbook Air M1 running both with macOS 14.7.1 aka Sonoma and my SDR tranceiver Hermes-Lite 2 in combination with my homebrew-LDMOS-PA 600W.
 My focus is Fonie/SSB and Digimode/FT8+FT4, less CW.
 And - sorry guys - I have not the time to write any kind of manual for deskHPSDR.
 Use instead the [published manual of DL1YCF's piHPSDR version](https://github.com/dl1ycf/pihpsdr/releases/) for basic knowledge, how this application works in general.

 ## Latest Changes
 ### Version 2.5.x